Articles > Tips For Hiring a PI

-Any private investigator or private detective with a moral compass and worth their salt will not engage in illegal investigations.
+Any private investigator or private detective with a moral compass will not engage in illegal investigations.
 They will tell you straight if what you are asking them to do is illegal; and if serious may consider informing the authorities.

 However, if your request does cross the fine line and tips the balance slightly, a trained investigator can sometimes use his or her experience and knowledge to find an alternative legal solution.